PatrickSantanaDev/P1-DFA/README.md

 ## Overview

+A program in which simulates a Deterministic Finite Automata machine, given a specific formatted input file.

 Concisely explain what the program does.
 If this exceeds a couple of sentences, you're going too far.
 Generally you should be pulling this right from the project specification.
 Please don't just cut and